ShimantoRahman/empulse/docs/getting_started/quickstart.rst

 Quickstart
 ==========

-This page takes about five minutes and ends with a model that captures twice as much business value as a conventional one.
+This page takes about five minutes and ends with a model that captures noticeably more business value than a conventional one, trained on the same features.
 We will use a real telecom churn dataset where each customer has their own lifetime value.

 .. note::
-    Needs ``pip install empulse[boosting] pandas``.
+    Needs ``pip install empulse pandas``.
 The dataset is downloaded once and cached under ``~/empulse_data``.

 A good model, by the usual standards
 ====================================